hostchange/microdeadlines/README.md

 Each us everyday have blocks in our schedule.
 We typically don't have a completely, fixed preblocked schedules but we do have blocks throughout their day.
 We are trying to help you block some time out for new habits.

 Essentially, we are a glorified timer app, that already figures out all the hard work in allocating time towards a habit.
-In 5 seconds, or less you can go from either building a habit or picking an habit from our store, to practicing it.
+In 5 seconds, or less you can go from either building a habit or picking an habit from our store/library, to practicing it.

 The individuals too lazy to set their own timer everytime for habits are the ones who need it the most.